project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/66-lachy-ritchie-why-fixing-the-agtalent-problem-is-the-key-to-the-regen-ag-revolution.md

 ---
-title: 66 Lachy Ritchie, why fixing the agtalent problem is the key to the regen ag revolution
+title: 66 Lachy Ritchie Why Fixing The Agtalent Problem Is The Key To The Regen Ag Revolution
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2019-12-23)